AklimaRimi/Real-time-Loan-Default-Dataset-Analysis-and-Prediction/README.md

-# Real-time-Loan-Default-Dataset-Analysis-and-Prediction

-# Loan Analysis & Prediction Project
+# Loan Default Classification Dataset Analysis & Prediction Project

 ## Overview
 This project helps banks and financial institutions decide whether to approve or reject loan applications.
 By using machine learning and big data tools, we make the process faster, more accurate, and data-driven.
 We leverage Databricks, Kafka, and Power BI to handle large amounts of loan data in real time and present useful insights visually.